Tech-at-DU/d3-tutorial/05-Groups/readme.md

 </svg>
 ```

-To do this we are going to rewrie some of the D3 code we used previously.
+To do this we are going to rewrite some of the D3 code we used previously.
 Start with this:

 ```JS
 const node = d3.select('#svg')